jeffhowarth/ee-edu/src/methods/reclassify.md

 ### __Boolean raster__

-This method asks a true or false question about each value in the input raster and returns a 1 if true and 0 if false in the output raster.
-Some people call the output a binary raster, but I try to avoid saying the word binary unless necessary.
-Boolean is descriptive because it means that the result can only have one of two possible values: true or false.
+This pattern asks a true or false question about each value in the input raster and returns a 1 if true and 0 if false in the corresponding pixel of the output raster.

 ---